demisto/content/Packs/ForcepointDLP/README.md

    To send incident data to the syslog, select **Audit Incident** > **Send Syslog Message** in the action plan for the policy.
 3. Click **Test Connection** to send the syslog server a verification test message.
 4. Under Release Quarantined Emails, specify which gateway to use when releasing a quarantined email message.
-   * The default is Use the gateway that detected the incident.
+   * The default is **Use the gateway that detected the incident**.
 This gateway could be Forcepoint Email Security or the protector MTA, depending on your subscription.
    * To define a specific gateway, select Use the following gateway, then enter the gateway IP address or hostname and Port.
 5. If only recipients of a message should be able to release it from quarantine, select Validate user before releasing message.
 The system then ensures that the person attempting to release a message is a recipient of the message, and therefore authorized.
 Unauthorized users receive an email notification that they are not allowed release the message.